This policy explains how we collect, use, store, and protect your personal information when you interact with Project Access.

 Website: https://ico.org.uk/

-We may change this Policy from time to time, in whole or part, at our sole discretion.
-We encourage you to check our website to view the most recent version of this Policy.
-You may also request a copy of the most recent version of this Policy by contacting us.
-If, at any time, we decide to use your personal data for a purpose that is different from the original purpose of collecting your personal data, we will contact you regarding this change.
+We may change this Policy from time to time, in whole or in part, at our sole discretion.
+Please check our website for the most recent version.
+You may also request a copy by contacting us.
+If we decide to use your personal data for a purpose different from the one originally notified, we will contact you to inform you of the change.

-Remember: you can always get in touch!
-We really do welcome any questions, comments and requests you may have regarding this Policy.
-You can contact us by emailing hi@projectaccess.org.
+We welcome any questions, comments or requests regarding this Policy.
+Please email us at support@projectaccess.org.